Annadont/RUL-prediction-using-LASSO-Regression/README.md

-# RUL-prediction-using-LOSS-Regression
+# RUL-prediction-using-LASSO-Regression
-Predicting the Remaining Used Life of Machine parts using LOSS Regression.
+Predicting the Remaining Used Life of Machine parts using LASSO Regression.